Biography of Dr. Standler

 conclusion of my scientific & engineering research

-During 1971-93, I wrote more than 35 archival papers in science and engineering, plus one book that has been in print for more than twenty years, and I am an inventor on three U.S. Patents.
+During 1971-93, I wrote more than 35 archival papers in science and engineering, plus one book that has been in print since 1989, and I am an inventor on three U.S. Patents.

 Law